 The Story Behind the Hand

 Born in Illinois in 1837, Hickok was a lawman, gambler, gunslinger, folklore hero, and actor.
-While he spent much of his life shooting it out with criminals and arresting outlaws, he also spent a large amount of his time subsidising his income with poker winnings.
+He spent much of his life shooting it out with criminals and arresting outlaws.
+Buthe also spent a large amount of his time subsidising his income with poker winnings.

 Later in life, Hickok moved to Deadwood, located in the Black Hills of the Dakota territory.
-The region wasn’t a state, and the lawman was suffering from glaucoma and other ailments.
+The region wasn’t a state yet, and the lawman was suffering from glaucoma and other ailments.
 He planned on settling in the mining town to play poker and earn his living.

 No one is quite sure why McCall committed the murderous deed, but theories abound.
-Those ranged from a perceived personal slight when Hickok told McCall days earlier to quit playing until he could pay his gambling debts to the allegation Hickok shot and killed his brother.
+Those ranged from a perceived personal slight when Hickok told McCall days earlier to quit playing until he could pay his gambling debts.
+The allegation also swirled around that Hickok shot and killed McCall’s brother.

 The hand has become synonymous with poker and an iconic tale of the Old West.
-A jury of miners acquitted McCall, but later put on trial again by the federal government and found guilty of murder.
+A jury of minersacquitted McCall.
+But later the federal government tried him again and found him guilty of murder.
 He was hung on March 1, 1877.

 Dead Man’s Hand and Wild Bill in Pop Culture

-Wild Bill Hickok was much more than just a gunfighter.
-He was a gambler and poker player, and that background combined with his role as a lawman has attracted many fans through the years.
+Wild Bill Hickok was much more than a gunfighter.
+He was a gambler and poker player.
+That background combined with his role as a lawman has attracted many fans through the years.
 Early in his life, Hickok was a hunter, trapper, spy, soldier, military scout, and sharpshooter.

-Quite a man’s man, Hickok was remembered as tall and handsome, admired by quite a few women.
-Wild Bill as a character, whether real or fictional, has been a significant part of American pop culture for decades – including Dead Man’s Hand.
+Quite a man’s man, Hickok was remembered as tall, handsome, admired by quite a few women.
+Wild Bill as a character, whether real or fictional, has been a major part of American pop culture for decades – including Dead Man’s Hand.

 Avon Periodicals published Hickok comic books throughout the ‘50s, featuring his exploits throughout the west.
 As an example, issue No. 12 featured the lawman battling a band of outlaws on the cover.
 The comic trumpets the battle by telling readers: “Don’t miss the flaming hot tale of hot lead.”

 Separating truth from fiction isn’t easy.
-Numerous other stories and tales followed Hickok’s death in 1876 – including radio, television, and the silver screen.
-Guy Madison played Bill in the TV series “The Adventures of Wild Bill Hickok” for seven years in the 1950s, and a radio series from 1951–54.
+Many other stories and tales followed Hickok’s death in 1876 – including radio, television, and the silver screen.
+Guy Madison played Bill in the TV series “The Adventures of Wild Bill Hickok” for seven years in the 1950s.
+He also starred in a radio series from 1951–54.
 Josh Brolin played the hero in the television series “The Young Riders” from 1989-92.

 One of the most recent portrayals of Wild Bill and his death holding that famous hand came in the popular HBO series Deadwood.
-The award-winning series ran three seasons from 2004-06 and tells the story of the settlement as it transitioned from mining camp to a small town to officially becoming part of the U.S. territory and later part of South Dakota.
+The award-winning series ran three seasons from 2004-06.
+It tells the story of the settlement as it transitioned from mining camp to a small town.
+Eventually, it became part of the U.S. territory and later part of South Dakota.

-What made the series unique is how it weaved real-life characters like Hickok (played by Keith Carradine) and Calamity Jane into the story.
-That includes gambling and poker as a regular backdrop.
-The inaugural season included a fictionalised history of Hickok, from his move into town as a well-regarded gunslinger and lawman to his life as a poker player.
+What made the series unique is how it weaved real life characters like Hickok (played by Keith Carradine) and Calamity Jane into the story.
+The script included gambling and poker as a regular backdrop.
+The inaugural season included a fictionalised history of Hickok.
+It followed his move into town as a well-regarded gunslinger and lawman to his life as a poker player.

-McCall’s murder of Wild Bill at the poker table is a crucial plotline in the series’ first season – offering a bit of Wild West poker history to a modern audience.
+McCall’s murder of Wild Bill at the poker table is a key plot line in the series’ first season.
+It offered a bit of Wild West poker history to a modern audience.
 In May 2019 HBO released a Deadwood film to tie up some loose ends from the series.

 How to Play Dead Man’s Hand

-In a game of Texas Hold’em, Ace-Eight may only be a marginal hand and how to play it will vary depending on the player.
+In a game of Texas Hold’em, Ace-Eight may only be a marginal hand.
+How to play it will vary depending on the player.
 A player in late position might make a call or even raise if there are no callers in front of him.
 Other players might send it to the muck, especially if players behind have large chips stacks.

 Late in a tournament or at a short-handed table, A-8 may become more valuable.
-A short stack may decide it’s worth the risk to move all in.
-Also, a player with a nice stack at a short-handed table may press the action by raising with a similar hand to hopefully take the blinds and antes.
+A short stack may decide it’s worth the risk to move all-in.
+Also, a player with a nice stack at a short-handed table may decide to press the action with a raise.
+They many hope with a hand like this to take the blinds and antes.